Skin Care Tips for Teens

 3. Oily Skin Care

 Oily skin is acne-prone skin with open pores, a shiny complexion, blackheads, and pimples.
 Because hormones affect oil production, anything that affects your hormone levels may influence your skin.
-Some experts believe that stress, such as from exams, may trigger outbreaks of acne.
+Some experts believe that stress, such as from exams or not getting enough sleep, may trigger outbreaks of acne.
 Many teens know that acne in itself creates added stress!

 To keep oily skin clean, wash your face a three times a day with plain soap and water.
 If you need to cleanse your face at school, use an over-the-counter cleansing pad that helps dissolve oil and removes excess dirt from the skin surface.

-If you have pimples, never pop or squeeze them, which can spread the inflammation and worsen acne.
+If you have pimples, never pop or squeeze them, which can spread the inflammation, worsen acne, and even cause scarring.

 4. Normal/Combination Skin Care